bombasticSlacks/Aspirant/Game/Worlds/Embarking/Embarking-Adventurers.md

 ### Major Interest
 Embarking Aspirants have a major interest which helps to dictate their skills and abilities.

-Select one of the [Major-Interests](Game/Worlds/Embarking/Major-Interests)

 ### Minor Interest
 Embarking Aspirants have a minor interest which further dictates their skills and abilities.

-Select one of the [Minor-Interests](Game/Worlds/Embarking/Minor-Interests)